Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 Else, the attacker may announce a retreat (see below).
 Then the defender may choose to immediately conduct a retreat.
 If the defender does not retreat, the attacker may conduct the announced retreat.

 In order to conduct (or announce) a retreat, a player must choose a destination system adjacent to the system of the Space Battle that does not contain enemy ships.
 When conducting the retreat, the player must move her fleet to the chosen system and place a Command Counter from her reinforcements in it.
 During this movement, ships with the [Capacity](#user-content-Capacity_unitAbility) may pick up units with the **Space Cargo** trait (like Fighters) but not other units.
+Ships that may not perform this movement are considered destroyed by the other player.

-***Exception:*** *If the **system of the Space Battle is activated** by the player, and the **destination system is not**, the activation must instead be paid from Strategy Allocation.*
+***Exception:*** *If the **system of the Space Battle is activated** by the player, and the **destination system is not**, the player must spend a Command Counter from Strategy Allocation to retreat.*
 </div>

 ## Invasion Combats <a name="InvasionCombats"></a>
 This section details how to resolve Invasion Combats.
-Invasion Combats are battles on planets, that occur when a player lands [Troops](#user-content-Troop) on an enemy planet that contains Troops and/or [PDSs](#user-content-PDS).
-The player that landed Troops is the **attacker**, the other player is the **defender**.
+Invasion Combats are battles on planets, that occur when a player lands [troops](#user-content-Troop) on an enemy planet that contains troops and/or [PDSs](#user-content-PDS).
+The player that landed troops is the **attacker**, the other player is the **defender**.

-Like Space Battles, Invasion Combats consist of a *Pre-Combat* phase, followed by a succession of *Combat Rounds* that continues as long as both players have Troops on the planet the Invasion Combat is taking place.
+Like Space Battles, Invasion Combats consist of a *Pre-Combat* phase, followed by a succession of *Combat Rounds* that continues as long as both players have troops on the planet the Invasion Combat is taking place.

 **Invasion Combat sequence:**